LEAN-96/RAG-Demystified/README.md

 $$p_{\theta}(y_i|x, z, y_{1:i-1})$$
 ==

-The retrieved documents are injected in a prompt and given to the generator in a JSON format:
+The retrieved documents are injected in a prompt and given to the generator (LLM) in a JSON format:

     [
         {